UoA-CARES/cares_reinforcement_learning/README.md

 <img src="https://drive.google.com/uc?export=view&id=1NpXB7lFONA2epIxdZFv5vfCTRRqt8A_9" />
-The cares reinforcement learning bed used as the foundation for RL related projects.
+The CARES reinforcement learning bed used as the foundation for RL related projects.

 ## Usage
-Consult the repository [wiki](https://github.com/UoA-CARES/summer_reinforcement_learning/wiki) for a guide on how to use the package
+Consult the repository [wiki](https://github.com/UoA-CARES/cares_reinforcement_learning/wiki/%F0%9F%8F%A0-Home) for a guide on how to use the package

 ## Installation Instructions
 `git clone` the repository